GFaure9/yaml-ML/README.md

 python -m yaml_ml --cfg path/to/your/config/yaml/file
 ```

-#### *With Multiple Configuration Files*
+#### *ii.
+With Multiple Configuration Files*

-In the case you want to test different configurations, create corresponding YAML files
+In case you want to test different configurations, create corresponding YAML files
 and put them in a unique folder.
 To launch all the corresponding pipelines using multiprocessing over `N` CPU cores, run the command: